sshalem/Spring-Boot/02-JPA/README.md

 This is how the Tables in DB looks:

-We define the PK in Address Table to be same PK as in User Table.
+We define the PK in User Table , which is a FK in Address Table.

 - User_TB is parent
 - Address_TB is child